London TV channel dips a toe into Iran culture war

-LONDON Four Iranians gather for a cosy dinner party, cracking jokes in Persian over a traditional meal of saffron rice and stew.
+LONDON Four Iranians gather for a cozy dinner party, cracking jokes in Persian over a traditional meal of saffron rice and stew.

 It's a tableau that could be straight out of Tehran.
 But instead it's a scene from a reality television show shot in Europe and broadcast by satellite from studios in southwest London.